2007-2017 Mitsubishi Lancer Most Common Problems

 Steering pulling to one side

-Complaints about steering pulling to one side are quite common among Lancer owners, especially for all-wheel-drive cars.
+Complaints about steering pulls to one side are common among Lancer owners, especially for all-wheel-drive cars.
 In most cases, the car will pull to the left, even after multiple tire rotations and wheel alignments.

-The cause of this annoying problem is the suspension complexity and the inability of some workshops to deal with it.
-Having a set of new tires and a wheel alignment done by a reputable workshop is the only way to deal with this issue.
+This annoying problem is caused by the complexity of suspension and the inability of some workshops to deal with it.
+The only way to deal with this issue is to have a set of new tires and a wheel alignment done by a reputable workshop.

 Blower motor issues

 This generation’s problems with the blower motor operation and control are widespread and usually worsen during winter.
-These issues range from being unable to adjust the fan speed to ventilation not working.
-Before blaming this on the blower motor itself, it’s worth checking a resistor that controls the blower motor speed.
+These issues range from the inability to adjust the fan speed to the ventilation not working.
+Before blaming this on the blower motor, it’s worth checking a resistor controlling the speed.

 Paint chipping

 Almost all drivers that spend most of their time on the motorway complain that the paint on their Lancers chips away easily.
-The problem is the paint itself, as the clear coat seems too soft compared to other manufacturers.
+The issue is the paint itself, as the clear coat seems too soft compared to other car manufacturers.

 As a result, the paint is more susceptible to mechanical damage.
-Being an inherent problem from the factory, all drivers can do is add aftermarket protection to their cars.
+Since this is an inherent problem from the factory, all drivers can do is add aftermarket protection to their cars.

 Is a Mitsubishi Lancer Reliable?

-Overall, the Mitsubishi Lancer is a reliable vehicle.
-They are straightforward to work on, and parts are inexpensive.
-Most Mitsubishi Lancers don’t have major problems up to 100,000 miles.
+Overall, the Lancer is a robust vehicle.
+It offers straightforward maintenance and affordable parts, making it practical and reliable.
+Most Mitsubishi Lancers do not have serious issues up to 100,000 miles.
 Only the early versions equipped with CVT transmission had some issues.

 How many miles can a Mitsubishi Lancer last?

-Typically a Lancer can reach up to 150,000 miles with regular maintenance.
-Mitsubishi Lancers start having problems after 150k miles.
+With regular maintenance, a Lancer can usually reach up to 150,000 miles.
+Mitsubishi Lancers will start to encounter issues after 150k miles.

-While you regularly see Toyota Corollas and Honda Civics with over 300k miles, don’t expect to see many Lancers with that many miles.
+While you commonly notice Toyota Corollas and Honda Civics with over 300k miles, don’t expect to see many Lancers with that many miles.

 The Mitsubishi Lancer EVO is super fast.
-But not all Mitbuishi Lancers are fast.
+But not all Mitsubishi Lancers are fast.

-The typical Mitibishi Lancers, such as the ES, are required with naturally aspirated 4-cylinder and reach 60 mph speed in about eight seconds, which is ok but not fast.
+The typical Mitsubishi Lancers, such as the ES, are required with naturally aspirated 4-cylinder and reach 60 mph speed in about eight seconds, which is decent but not fast.

 We hope you find the 2007-2017 Mitsubishi Lancer Most Common Problems guide helpful.
-Check these troubleshooting and repair guides for more help on your Mitsubishi.
+For more help on your Mitsubishi, check these troubleshooting and repair guides.